CrayLabs/SmartSim/doc/dragon.rst

 Setting any timeout to "-1" will result in an infinite waiting time, causing the execution to block until the communication is completed, potentially hanging indefinitely if issues occur.

-It's important to note that all communications are secured with elliptic curve cryptography.
+It's important to note that all communications are secured with `elliptic curve cryptography <http://curvezmq.org/>`_.
 SmartSim generates the necessary key-pairs and stores them in the user's home directory by default.
-However, you can specify an alternative path using the ``SMARTSIM_KEY_PATH`` environment variable.
+However, you can specify an alternative absolute path using the ``SMARTSIM_KEY_PATH`` environment variable.

 .. _dragon_known_issues: